Marclie/SuaveStateScanner/README.md

   structure calculations or other types of calculations.
 Shuffling can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

 * `redundantSwaps` - Whether to allow redundant swaps.
-The current alogrithm will only swap the current state with higher lying states.
+The current algorithm will only swap the current state with higher lying states.
-  This for performance reasons since the lower lying states should already be in the correct order after a few iterations.
+  This is done for performance reasons since the lower lying states should already be in the correct order after a few iterations.
 However, if the user wants to allow the redundant swaps for troubleshooting purposes, this parameter can be set to True. (default: False)

 Troubleshooting